 This short par 3 creates a challenge due to its exposure to wind.
 A good tee shot is needed to land on the correct part of this two-tiered green.

 A tee ball along the right side is the best approach to this green and will help you avoid the left green side bunker.
 Adding one club on shots to the green will ensure the correct distance to the pin due to an increase in elevation from tee to green.

 You'll find us on the highest point in Mecosta County, where a sunrise and a sunset can be seen every day on the beautiful West Michigan landscape.
 The rolling terrain creates a variety of conditions for golfers to play their best game, while a blend of links-style and tree-lined holes to keep the course interesting.

-We've received multiple awards including the Top 100 Golf Practice Facility In America by Golf Range Magazine and the Mecosta County People's Choice Award for favorite Golf Range and Course.
+We've received multiple awards including the Top 100 Golf Practice Facility in America by Golf Range Magazine and the Mecosta County People's Choice Award for favorite Golf Range and Course.

 As a Top 100 Practice Facility in America, Katke Learning Center offers you superior practice areas to boost your game.
 We’ll take your game to the next level with 100,000 square feet of natural turf hitting area, multiple target greens, three practice holes, and short game areas for chipping, pitching, and putting.
-Stop by the Pro Shop to purchase gear that you need.